oluies/superbasics-get-started-scala/README.md

 # The superbasics to get started with Scala
-This is some simple exercises for the scala meetup in Stockholm on Mars 15.
+This project contains some simple exercises for the scala meetup in Stockholm on Mars 15.

 Please follow the installation instructions prior to joining the meetup, it involves some downloading of stuff, so it would be very crowded on